robertjd/okta.github.io/_source/_authentication-guide/implementing-authentication/auth-code.md

 - Your application sends this code to Okta, and Okta returns access and ID tokens, and optionally a refresh token
 - Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

+[//]: # (use redirect language whenever applicable, as it makes the flow easy to grok)
+- Your application re-directs the browser to the Okta Sign-In page, where the user authenticates
+- Okta re-directs the browser back to your application, with an authorization code
+- Your application sends this code to Okta, and Okta returns access and ID tokens, and optionally a refresh token
+- Your application can now use these tokens to perform actions on behalf of the user with a resource server (for example an API)

 For more information on the authorization code flow, including why to use it, see [our OAuth 2.0 overview](/authentication-guide/auth-overview/#authorization-code-flow).

+[//]: # (I'm trying this out.
+I'm debating bringing the list of libraries front and center.
+This is a compromise)

+> Ready to integrate this flow?
+Skip down to our [integration libraries](#integration-libraries).

 ### 1. Setting up your Application

+0. You need to be logged into the Developer Console.
 1. From the Applications page, choose **Add Application**
 2. You will now be on the Create New Application page.
 From here, select **Web**
 3. Fill-in the Application Settings, then click **Done**.
 The "Login redirect URIs" must match a URI that your user can be redirected to with their authorization code.
 See below for more details.